Abhiashu10/portfolio_Ashu-Static_Website/content/projects/Portfolio-Management.md

 The project compares the performance of the portfolio to the S&P 500 index, considering the annual returns of both.

+## Dependencies

+The project relies on the following Python libraries:

+- yfinance
+- numpy
+- pandas
+- cvxpy
+- matplotlib
+- seaborn
+- plotly
+- pypfopt

+Ensure that these libraries are installed before running the code.

 ### 🔗 [GitHub Code](https://github.com/Abhiashu10/Portfolio_Management_Python_Healthcare_Stocks/blob/07be44f91fe0e9a08de298627511d52d40233811/Portfolio%20Management%20Using%20python%20for%20healthcare%20stocks.ipynb)